chloeekk/chloeekk.github.io/posts/obsidian-daily-notes/index.md

 💡 **Pro tip**: Want faster access to Daily Notes?
 You can set up a keyboard shortcut.
 Go to Settings → Hotkeys, search for `Open today's daily note`, and set it to `Ctrl/Cmd + D`.
 From then on, one shortcut opens today's note.

+### Advanced Setup: Open Daily Note on Startup

+If the first thing you do every day when opening Obsidian is check your Daily Note, you can set it to open automatically on startup.
+This eliminates the manual clicking step—open Obsidian and you can start recording right away.

+**Why do you need this feature?**

+In the morning, you open your computer, launch Obsidian, then have to click the calendar icon or press a hotkey to open today's note.
+Although it's just one extra step, over time, this small friction might make you less inclined to open your Daily Note.

+But if today's Daily Note is already there waiting for you when Obsidian starts, the barrier to recording becomes even lower.

+**Method 1: Use Workspace Feature (Recommended)**

+Obsidian's Workspace feature can save your window layout and open notes.
+This is the simplest method.

+1. First open today's Daily Note
+2. If you want to display other panels at the same time (like the Calendar plugin), open them too
+3. Press `Ctrl/Cmd + P` to open the command palette
+4. Type `Manage workspace layouts` and press Enter
+5. Click `Save current layout`
+6. Give it a name, like "Daily Note Workspace"
+7. Open the command palette again and type `Manage workspace layouts`
+8. Find the workspace you just saved in the list, click the three dots on the right
+9. Select `Load on startup`

+Done!
+Next time you open Obsidian, it will automatically load this workspace and today's Daily Note will open automatically.

+**Method 2: Use Commander Plugin (More Flexible)**

+If you want more control, you can use the Commander plugin.
+This plugin lets you customize commands that execute when Obsidian starts.

+1. Install the Commander plugin (Settings → Community plugins → Browse → Search "Commander")
+2. After enabling the plugin, go to Commander settings
+3. Find the "Startup commands" section
+4. Click "Add command"
+5. Search for and add `Open today's daily note`
+6. Save settings

+Now every time you start Obsidian, it will automatically execute the "open today's daily note" command.

+**Method 3: Combine with Templater for Smarter Startup**

+If you have the Templater plugin installed, you can do more advanced things.
+For example:
+- Not only open Daily Note on startup, but also automatically insert the template
+- Automatically open different notes based on time of day (open Daily Note in morning, review note in evening)

+This requires some coding knowledge.
+If you're familiar with Templater, you can run custom scripts on startup.

+**Important Considerations**

+1. **Don't make it too complex**: Auto-opening one note on startup is enough.
+If you set up too many automatic actions, Obsidian startup will slow down.

+2. **Consider your use case**: If you use Obsidian for more than just Daily Notes and frequently check project notes or knowledge notes, having Daily Note open every time might actually be inconvenient.
+This feature is best for people who use Daily Note as their "work hub."

+3. **Mobile differences**: Mobile Obsidian startup behavior isn't exactly the same as desktop.
+If you primarily use it on your phone, you may need to manually open Daily Note or use specific mobile plugins.

+**Alternative Solution: Use Homepage Plugin**

+Another approach is to install the Homepage plugin and set Daily Note as Obsidian's "home page."
+This way, every time you open Obsidian or click the "go to home page" button, you'll jump to today's Daily Note.

+The benefit of this method is more flexibility—it's not forcing Daily Note to open every startup, but giving you a quick way to return to Daily Note.

+**My Recommendation**

+When you're just starting with Daily Notes, don't rush to set up auto-startup.
+Use it for a while first, confirm that Daily Note really is a note you open every day, then set up this feature.

+For most people, **Method 1 (Workspace feature)** is the simplest and most practical.
+Set it once, then forget about it.

 ## Practical Workflows: Actually Using Daily Notes